Four-week, 130-hour accredited and externally monitored TEFL/TESOL course – get TEFL certified, get a job, get ready for an experience of a lifetime.

 Participation.
 Students are required to participate and be active during course discussions and workshops.

 Teacher-trainer observations.
 You are required to attend at least one observation a week along with thoughtfully completing an observation sheet.

 Student evaluations.
 Trainees are graded on how well their practice students thought they did and whether they would take a course with them as the teacher.

 Grammar test.
 All trainees must score at least an 80% on a grammar test that is given during the last week of the course.
 If a student fails the test, they will have two more chances to get a successful pass.
 Assistance will be given to any student who is worried about the test or needs extra help.

 At the end of each week, student teachers are evaluated on each of the above categories.
 At the end of the month, all observers and trainers meet together and evaluate trainees for the whole month.
 Final grades and evaluations are given in addition to the certificates.
-Since The Language House TEFL is externally monitored and accredited, the actual certificates will be from IATQuO.
+Since The our school is externally monitored and accredited, the actual certificates will be from IATQuO.